business dispute arbitration in Corpus Christi, Texas 78417

 By mid-May, Gulf Coast Builders grew frustrated.
 Only 60% of the steelwork was installed, and Seaside had requested an additional $350,000 claiming unforeseen material price surges and labor shortages.
 Gulf Coast Builders balked, citing the contract’s fixed-price terms and alleging delays were caused by Seaside’s mismanagement.

-On June 15, Gulf Coast Builders suspended payments, which prompted Seaside Steelworks to initiate arbitration under the contract’s dispute resolution clause, filed with the Corpus Christi Arbitration Center (CCC).
+On June 15, Gulf Coast Builders suspended payments, which prompted Seaside Steelworks to initiate arbitration under the contract’s dispute resolution clause, filed at a local employerus Christi Arbitration Center (CCC).

-The arbitration hearing convened on August 10, 2023, presided over by arbitrator Linda Martinez, a respected local expert with over 20 years in commercial disputes.
-Both parties were represented by seasoned attorneys: Jake Pruitt for Gulf Coast Builders and Amanda Reyes for Seaside Steelworks.
+The arbitration hearing convened on August 10, 2023, presided over by arbitrator the claimant, a respected local expert with over 20 years in commercial disputes.
+Both parties were represented by seasoned attorneys: Jake Pruitt for Gulf Coast Builders and the claimant for Seaside Steelworks.

 Gulf Coast Builders rebutted with detailed project logs, demonstrating that delays stemmed largely from Seaside’s disorganized crews and repeated equipment failures.
 Builder Pruitt stressed the importance of adhering to contractual terms for a project with tight financing and critical seasonal completion.